 Because of these exceptional skies, astronomy education programs, and responsible lighting, Black Canyon of the Gunnison National Park was designated as an International Dark Sky Park in September 2015.
 The International Dark-Sky Association works to preserve the skies and educate the public about light pollution and how they can make a difference in protecting dark skies in national parks and at home.

 Black Canyon offers night sky viewing opportunities throughout the year.
 The park is always open to stargaze on your own.
 Rangers and local astronomers present evening talks from May through September every Wednesday and Friday night (weather permitting).
-A large astronomy festival takes place each June with guest speakers and special activities.
+A large astronomy festival takes place each year with guest speakers and special activities.
 The 2020 festival dates are September 16, 17, 18, 19 - all taking place on the South Rim of the canyon.

-Winter astronomy events include night sky viewing in February and March along with Full Moon snowshoe walks.
+Winter astronomy events include night sky viewing in early March along with evening open house celebrations of the Full Moon.

 For program details see:

 Black Canyon Dark Sky Park application and reports:

 Last updated: July 5, 2019